3611 NewsThe Herald's Voice

 Scripture references

-1. When the righteous cry for help, the Lord hears and delivers them out of all their troubles.
-The Lord is near to the brokenhearted and saves the crushed in spirit.
+1. The Lord is close to the brokenhearted and saves those who are crushed in spirit.

-2. Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.
+3. So do not fear, for I am with you; do not be dismayed, for I am your God.
+I will strengthen you and help you; I will uphold you with my righteous right hand.

-8. Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
+8. Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

 Holding onto Scripture in this area